BEAUTY WILL SAVE THE WORLD. [Fyodor Dosteovsky]

 BIO

-Patricia Saxton has spent a lifetime crafting all things art and writing.
+Patricia Saxton is an American artist who’s spent a lifetime crafting all things art and writing.
 Exhibited widely throughout the New York/Philadelphia metropolitan areas before moving west, Saxton is an equally accomplished painter, illustrator and graphic designer.
 Creative director of design firm Saxton Studio, she is also the author-illustrator of an inspirational design book (52 Weeks of Peace) and three best-selling children's books (Book of Mermaids, Book of Fairies, Book of Dragons).
 Her approach across mediums is both intuitive and disciplined, with an eye for detail and a spirit of originality using a palette that reflects a deep sensitivity for light and color.

 FROM THERE TO HERE